-The history can be exported as a comma separated file (CSV) by clicking the three connected dots symbol or the save symbol at the top right of the history screen.
+The history can be exported as a comma separated file (CSV) by clicking the three connected dots symbol symbol at the top right of the history screen.
 The symbol varies, depending on what platform VictronConnect is used.

-The history can be reset by clicking the clock with arrow symbol 49 at the top right of the history screen.
+The history can be reset by clicking the clock with arrow symbol /2 at the top right of the history screen.

-7.2.3.
+7.3.3.
 VictronConnect error reporting